-Some existing activities in the CDA General Fund may no longer be in compliance with this policy.
+Some existing CDA activities may not be in compliance with this policy.
 As reasonable effort permits, these activities should be moved into compliance with the policy.

 - Wis.
 Stat.
 66.1333 - Wis.
 Stat.
 66.1335 - Contract for Services, Materials, and Equipment - Bylaws of the Community Development Authority of the City of Madison - Policy 510.10 Residential Property Management Agreements - Policy 510.15 Commercial Property Management Agreements - Policy 530.65 Limited Liability Corporation Management Fee - Policy 535.65 Redevelopment Property Reserve Policy